 Therefore, the main aims of treatment are:

-- To reduce any other risk factors which may increase your risk of developing complications.
-In particular, to reduce your blood pressure if it is high and to lead a healthy lifestyle.
+- To reduce any other risk factors that may increase your risk of developing complications.
+In particular, to stop smoking, lose weight or lower your blood pressure if needed and to keep your blood lipids (cholesterol and triglyceride) low.

 - To detect any complications as early as possible.
 Treatment can prevent or delay some complications from becoming worse.